Plant care guide: internal and external plants

 The following pages detail the definition of light levels: from ‘Shade’ to ‘Direct’.
 These terms are often challenging to quantify or give 100% definitive guidance on.

 Our eyes perceive brightness in a way that is often at odds with what a plant actually demands for its survival.
 Just because we can ‘see’ adequately in a shaded corner, that’s not to say our photosynthesising companions will thrive here.
-The

 Light levels in low light months